Alec Reed: Addicts Rehabilitation

 In the 1970s, Reed bought Keveral Farm in Cornwall where addicts could spend time in recovery.
 From 1989 to 1992, Reed served on Oxfam's fundraising committee.

 Reed described his approach to philanthropy in a 2013 interview with Coutts:

 "I believe it’s better for donors to separate the decision about how much money to spend on charitable giving, from the act of giving to charity.
 By deciding how much you want to give away and ring-fencing it in a foundation, you can elevate the satisfaction you get from giving and make it easier to make the gift.
 Once you’ve done that, you can continue your research and decide which good causes you wish to support.
 I call this 'Disneyland Giving': theme park visitors pay once at the gate and are then free to enjoy the rides.
 I'm still enjoying giving away money I 'spent' on charity 20 years ago."

-Reed has also personally supported a range of smaller UK charities, such as The Passage (homelessness) and The Branch Trust (deprived families).
+Reed also personally supported a range of smaller UK charities, such as The Passage (homelessness) and The Branch Trust (deprived families).

 In 2022, he launched Reed Innovation Scholarships, providing financial support to undergraduate students at Royal Holloway, University of London.
 The scholarship rewards and encourages creative problem-solving.

-Reed is currently serving as an Enterprise Fellow for The Prince's Trust.
+Reed later served as an Enterprise Fellow for The Prince's Trust.